mendess/Mendess2526.github.io/content/first_blog_tm.md

 let l:end = search('+++') " Find the second +++
 ```

-The I just needed to get the current title and current date.
+Then I just needed to get the current title and current date.

 ```vim
 let l:title_line = search('^#[^#]') " Get the title line